collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 The instructions on this slide can actually be used by any maintainer to work on any branch they have write permission to.
 If a pull request has already been made, the additional commits will be automatically added to the pull request, up to the point that the pull request is merged.

 For a shared repository pull request, we use the command $ git fetch origin to fetch the updates into the .git folder.
 We create and checkout to a new local branch, which we give a name to, and we insert the pull request branch contents from the .git folder into the new local branch by referring to the branch as origin/<branch-name>.
-We can merge master to make sure the branch is up-to-date and we can push additional commits to the branch on GitHub.
+We can merge master to make sure the branch is up-to-date.
+If we make a change, we can push additional commits to the branch on GitHub.

 For a pull request submitted through a fork, we create a new branch off master and pull in the contents of the pull request branch from the fork.
-We can also push additional commits if we have been given permission to edit the pull request.
+If we make a change, we can also push additional commits if we have been given permission to edit the pull request.

 ```bash
 $ git fetch origin